microsoft/Reactors/README.md

 ## Existing Content

-We currently have seven workshops that we run throughout each of our Reactor locations around the world.
+We currently have several workshops that we run at each of our Reactor locations around the world.

 | Workshop | Description | Learning Resource | Slides |
 | -------- | ----------- | ----------------- | ------ |